 Across the universe, Thor and Loki land on the planet of Sakaar, a world of excess and refuse where there is no escape.
 Thor becomes a prisoner of the Grand Master (Jeff Goldblum), a sadist who runs a gladiator arena where the Incredible Hulk (Mark Ruffalo) reins as Grand Champion.
 While Loki schemes, Thor must do all he can to survive, get offworld, return home, and save his people from Hela’s hawkish plans.

 Like the two Thor movies before it, Ragnarok is a visual and thematic departure that tries to make its own mark with what was once a C-level comic character.
-The first Thor movie, helmed by Kenneth Branagh, was more medieval in the Shakespearian sense.
-Its characters were theatrical with swirling mustaches, formal English, and a plot that blended pomp with circumstance.
+The first Thor movie, helmed by Kenneth Branagh, was Shakespearean.
+Its characters were theatrical with swirling mustaches, speaking formal English, and living in a world that blended pomp with circumstance.

 Taika Waititi, director of What We Do in the Shadows, brings his trademark brand of comedy to Ragnarok, making this the funniest Marvel movie to date.
 There’s physical comedy, jokes, and a ton of improv along with some surprises that will have audiences cackling.
-It’s basically 21 Jump Street in space, and the film pairs Hemsworth with Hiddleston, Ruffalo, and Thompson for some epic buddy routines.
+It’s basically 21 Jump Street in space with characters pairing off for some epic buddy routines.

 But no amount of humor can hide the fact that this movie’s story has no real heft to it.
 When the jokes fall flat, the silence of an unamused theater exposes the film’s major weaknesses — Thor: Ragnarok is an otherwise empty shell of a movie that hits the Marvel superhero movie beats like a row ship captain in steady waters.

 In the first act, Thor stops Ragnarok before it even happens, exposes Loki’s charade, travels to Earth to find Odin, meets Doctor Strange, then sees his father die.
-No time is given to let the audience process the weight of Odin’s death except for some weird static shots — one suspects they’re actually the stand-ins — of the brothers overlooking the beach.
+No time is given to let the audience process the weight of Odin’s death.

 Hela appears immediately after Odin turns into glitter and proceeds to take over Asgard.
-It’s a great intro for her character, but then she disappears for the rest of the movie.
-Blanchett is perfect as Hela — strong, fierce, and proud — and she, like Thanos, is a looming shadow that’s kept in the background while the heroes chew up screen time.
+It’s a great intro for her character, but then she disappears for the rest of the movie returning intermittently to remind the audience about what’s happening back home.
+Blanchett is perfect as Hela — strong, fierce, and proud — but she, like Thanos, is relegated to a looming shadow kept in the background while the heroes chew up screen time.

-It’s not just that most of the movie focuses on Thor and Loki, Thor and Hulk, and Thor and Valkyrie working their way out of an impossible — or so we’re told — situation.
-It’s that we get only the barest of character development for characters we’re very familiar with.
-In fact, Loki’s whole story arc hinges on the fact that he will never change.
-Before the brothers get off-planet through the Devil’s Anus — hyuk, hyuk — Thor comes to term with Loki’s trickster ways by announcing he’s accepted his shady brother for who he is.
+It’s not just that most of the movie focuses on Thor and Loki, Thor and Hulk, and Thor and Valkyrie working their way out of a seemingly impossible situation.
+It’s that we get only the barest of character development for characters we’ve been following for several movies.

 And while we spend a lot of time waiting for Hela to wreak more havoc as the goddess of death, Thor: Ragnarok is basically an origin story for the Revengers — Thor’s version of the Guardians of the Galaxy done with an 80’s heavy metal style.
 If only it had more heart, more action, and more Goldblum — who’s amazing by the way as the off-kilter keyboard-playing Grandmaster.